-The Investment Manager identifies issuers that are exposed to principal adverse impacts on sustainability factors based on inhouse research; data sources include ESG data providers, news alerts, and the issuers themselves.
+For the portion of sustainable investments, identifies issuers that are exposed to principal adverse impacts on sustainability factors based on in-house research; data sources include ESG data providers, news alerts, and the issuers themselves.
 When no reliable third-party data is available, the Investment Manager makes reasonable estimates or assumptions.

 Where the Investment Manager identifies an investment as having a critical and poorly managed impact in one of the considered principal adverse impacts areas, and where no signs of remedial action or improvement have been observed, an action by the Investment Manager must be taken.
-Action mechanisms include: engagement and exclusion.

-The Investment Manager considers excluding issuers that are (i) in violation of the norms or (ii) involved in severe controversies.
+Action mechanisms may include: engagement and exclusion.
+The Investment Manager considers excluding issuers that are (i) in violation of the norms or (ii) involved in critical controversies.
 Unless, in either case, the Investment Manager has identified a positive outlook (i.e., through proactive response by the issuer, proportionate rectification measures already announced or taken, or through active ownership activities with reasonable promise of successful outcomes).